CookieBadger/assetplacer-docs/placing_assets.rst

 You can change the spawn parent in the AssetPlacer UI, by dragging a node from the scene tree onto the "Spawn Under" field, or by selecting a node and then clicking the button next to "Spawn Under".

 .. image:: images/ChangingSpawnParent.gif

-As placing assets does not flag the scene as changed, **make sure to always save your scene** after you placed assets, even though the editor does not remind you to!

 You can keep placing more instances of your selected asset or select a different asset from the palette.
 If you want to stop placing assets, press :kbd:`Esc` to deselect the asset.
 In case you then want to select the same asset again, you can press the :kbd:`Space`, to select the last asset again.